BruMan Virtual Spring Forum 2021

 - 12:00 – 12:05 – Welcome: Tiffany Kesslar, Esq.

-- 12:05 – 1:00 – The UGG Recent Updates and Updated OMB Initiatives – Office of Management and Budget (invited)
+- 12:05 – 1:00 – The UGG Recent Updates and Updated OMB Initiatives – Rhea Hubbard, Office of Federal Financial Management, Office of Management and Budget

 - 1:00 – 2:00 – Education Under the Biden Administration – First Steps and What to Expect: Julia Martin, Esq. & Kelly Christiansen